Godot-Languages-Support/godot-lang-support/README.md

 1. ### [Kotlin](https://github.com/utopia-rise/godot-kotlin) 👥 🔌 🔧
     Kotlin bindings, while declared unready for production use and still in alpha, are being maintained fairly regularly in 2020.
+    There is also an even less developed, while more performant [JVM](https://github.com/utopia-rise/godot-jvm/) version.
 1. ### [Go (godot-go)](https://github.com/godot-go/godot-go/) 👥 🔌 🔧
     Go bindings from godot-go are a recent project in alpha.
 There is decent documentation of the build workflow and example scripts.
 It is actively being developed.